jerryrox/project-beats-game/README.md

 ## Bugs
 - Fix an issue where the song won't change to the next song in home screen occasionally.
+- Fix an issue where SongListItem doesn't load thumb images smoothly.

 ## Improvements
 - Map background image transition on change.